Structure of the Ottoman Mosques

 Early Seljuk Turks Mosque Architecture In Anatolia

 The first mosques built in what is known as Turkey today date back to 11th century.
-Seljuk Turks arrived to the eastern borders of Byzantine after the great migration in the Asia.
+Seljuk Empire marched to the eastern borders of Byzantine after the great migration in the Asia.
 Having won the Battle of Manzikent, Seljuks penetrated into Anatolia.
 In this period, many mosques were built there.
 These mosques looked different than the mosques of today.
 Turks migrating from the Central Asia had an architectural style similar to that of the Mongols.
 If you want to see miniatures of these mosques, you can visit the open air museum called Miniatürk.